A dinghy full of Syrian refugees arrives to the north shore of Lesvos, Greece, 2015.

 From the island shoreline the coast of Turkey rests gently on the horizon, faded by the morning haze.
 The road I have followed is nothing but a dirt track that weaves its way through the hillsides before snaking along the coast.
 The sea front is littered with the remains of dinghies, broken boats and fluorescent orange life vests, ghosts of drama from yesterdays.
 Aside to the maritime litter I am surrounded by tranquility, gentle waves and soothing sun; it is hard to imagine what has been happening here.
 I stand and stare out to sea through my binoculars, wondering if at any moment I, or one of the lifeguards, medics or charity volunteers will spot a boat heading towards these shores.

 The sun sets over a temporary reception camp set up by the International Rescue Committee.
+Lesvos, Greece, 2016.

 Red Cross volunteers scan the horizon in anticipation of boats and dinghies making the crossing from Turkey to Greece.
+Lesvos, Greece, 2016.

 On the horizon, bobbing up and beneath a rougher sea, appears to be a dinghy.
-People around me splatter their way into the water, signalling to the boat in the hope of somehow coercing the clearly struggling and overloaded rudderless dinghy to a safer landing.
+People around me splatter their way into the water, signalling to the boat in the hope of somehow coercing the clearly struggling and overloaded rudderless craft to a safer landing.
 It’s occupants desperately battle the current to make shore.
 Then all other sounds give way to relentless splashing as more people enter from the shore and passengers desperately try to disembark the feeble craft.
 The dinghy makes ground followed by roars of elation by some and anxious tears from others.
 The next moments are frantic as the refugees of this unworthy vessel try to escape its confine and volunteers plea for calm to avoid any common accidents such as the boat overturning.

-Refugees make their way on foot towards one of the first refugee camps.
+Refugees make their way on foot towards one of the first refugee camps, .

 Now safely on land, some of the refugees find themselves in luck and are driven by bus for around an hour to one of the first of Europes major refugee camps.
 Others begin the walk that will be at least a day for the most able bodied.
 Upon arrival to the refugee camp the mood changes as the refugees realise things are not as they had expected.
 Nestled amongst the olive groves outside a village called Moria, the camp is nothing but makeshift.
 There is no reception for new arrivals and no management or security in the camp.
 Originally built for 2,000 people, the camp has swollen well beyond its original boundary, reaching an occupancy estimated to be in excess of 16,000.